Call Us Toll-Free | 1.888.234.0001Contact Us Today

 Mr. Schochor is a first generation American who credits a great deal of his success to the education he received at the Pennsylvania State University, where he met his wife, Joan.
 He has remained active at the University and serves on the Development Council for the College of Liberal Arts.
 Additionally, he and his wife have endowed two scholarships at the University—one for undergraduate students, and one for graduate students in the Liberal Arts.
 In 2006, Mr. Schochor was honored to receive the Outstanding Liberal Arts Alumni Award from the Pennsylvania State University.

 Mr. Schochor supports many charitable organizations.
 However, two tragedies struck very close, resulting in his participation in The Rita Project, a non-profit organization devoted to assisting those who have lost a loved one to teen suicide.
-Additionally, Mr. Schochor is on the board of the Kristin Rita Strouse Foundation, a charitable organization dedicated to finding the cure for sarcoidosis—the world's most common fibrotic lung disease.
+Additionally, Mr. Schochor is on the Board of the Life and Breath Foundation, a charitable organization dedicated to finding the cure for sarcoidosis—the world’s most common fibrotic lung disease.

-A devoted husband and father of two grown children, he lives with his wife in Lutherville, Maryland.
+A devoted husband, father of two grown children, and grandfather of two granddaughters, he lives with his wife in Lutherville, Maryland.